treeinsect/treeinsect/README.md

-✨ Second year Computer Science student at UoN
+✨ Final year Computer Science student at UoN

 ✨ Fan of playing around and having fun